bufbuild-ru/docs/docs/cli/installation/index.md

 == GitHub

-`buf` is released via the [bufbuild/buf](https://github.com/bufbuild/buf) repository.Two types of assets are available:
+`buf` is released via the [bufbuild/buf](https://github.com/bufbuild/buf) repository.

+Two types of assets are available:

 - The single `buf`, `protoc-gen-buf-breaking`, and `protoc-gen-buf-lint` binaries.
 - A tarball containing the binaries, bash completion, fish completion, and zsh completion.

+See the [Releases](https://github.com/bufbuild/buf/releases) page for the current release.

+**Binary**

-See the [Releases](https://github.com/bufbuild/buf/releases) page for the current release.**Binary**The binary is all you need to get started.To install just the `buf` binary to `/usr/local/bin` for version `1.53.0`:
+The binary is all you need to get started.

+To install just the `buf` binary to `/usr/local/bin` for version `1.53.0`:

 ```sh
 # Substitute BIN for your bin directory.